dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake/README.md

 #### I want to read more information regarding Event Hubs.
 Check out the excellent documentation [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features).
 For techniques on how to optimize event ingestion and consumption, check [here](https://blogs.msdn.microsoft.com/appserviceteam/2017/09/19/processing-100000-events-per-second-on-azure-functions/).
 For in order event processing with Event Hubs and Azure Functions check [here](https://medium.com/@jeffhollan/in-order-event-processing-with-azure-functions-bb661eb55428) whereas you can check [here](https://hackernoon.com/reliable-event-processing-in-azure-functions-37054dc2d0fc) for reliable event processing.
 For a comprehensive article that compares Event Hubs to other Azure messaging services, check [here](https://azure.microsoft.com/en-us/blog/events-data-points-and-messages-choosing-the-right-azure-messaging-service-for-your-data/).

+#### Can the blob retrieval from the *dataingestcold* Function be any faster?
+Yes, you could use [Event Grid](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob#trigger) trigger instead of Blob Storage trigger.